£72.00 £80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Campagnolo Triomphe downtube shifters, hailing from Italy and in production during the 1980s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 40 grams - incredibly lightweight for downtube shifters at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Shimano Deore XT front derailleur, hailing from Japan and in production during the 1980s (yet still new & unused after all this time!).
+Made from steel/aluminium and weighing in at 118 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW